Can Money Buy Happiness?

 £148 million And a Scam Later

-Fast forward to today, the Bayfords are divorced and each of them apparently have found love.
+Fast forward to today, the Bayfords are divorced, and each of them has found love.
 She has fallen for the car salesman, Alan Warnock, who sold her numerous luxury Audis.
-He has since quit his job and has shacked up with Gillian in her enormous home.
+He has since quit his job and has shacked up with Gillian in her large home.

 Don’t feel sorry for Adrian Bayford though.
 He has found love too.
-The 43 year old millionaire has been seen with a young lady, Marta Jerosz, who is supposed to be working as Adrian’s bodyguard and
+The 43-year-old millionaire has been seen with a young lady, Marta Jarosz, who is supposed to be working as Adrian’s bodyguard and

 Augh!
 Enough is enough!
 If winning the lottery means that your love life is open to scrutiny (in Gillian’s case) and a part of the rumor mill (as with Adrian), I never want to win the lottery!

 The Test of True Love

 What would you do if your fiancé told you that he wasn’t hard up for money, like he led you to believe, but was a millionaire and had an impressive property portfolio?
 If you’re anything like Lisa Johnson, you’d probably be pretty angry.
 Ah, but don’t worry!
 Joe Johnson had good reason to lie to Lisa throughout their courtship.

 Joe had been scammed several times by women who wanted him only for his money.
 By lying to Lisa, he was protecting himself (and his £10 million fortune) and ensuring that Lisa loved him for him.